danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 ### 3.6 Asterisk Painting

 The following section will move from repetition and regularity to repetition and difference.
 Artist and software developer John P. Bell has made an artwork called *Asterisk Painting*,[^Bell] containing a number of throbber-like spinning patterns, but each throbber (or what he calls asterisk) is spinning differently, with variations of color and texture.
 Many syntaxes that Bell has used are related to time and temporality, for example the setting up of a timer, the calculation of current milliseconds, the speed of rotation, the waiting time for starting a new cycle, and so on.
 Even for the visual outcome, what constitutes an asterisk is not a geometric shape, but a series of numbers which refer to the milliseconds counter that lines up as a straight line.
-(See Figure 3.3 for the visual outcome)

 <img src="https://gitlab.com/siusoon/aesthetic-programming/raw/master/Ap2019/class03/Asterisk_Painting.gif"><br>
 *Figure 3.5 : Asterisk Painting (2014) by John P. Bell*